Asquera/warden-hmac-authentication/README.md

 No authentication attempt is made if the scheme name in the `Authorization` header does not match the configured scheme name.

+## Authentication Header Format

+The format of the Authentication Header can be controlled using the `:auth_header_format` directive.
+The given format string will be interpolated with all given options and the signature.
+The default value is `%{auth_scheme} %{signature}` which will result in an auth header with a format such as `HMAC 539263f4f83878a4917d2f9c1521320c28b926a9`.

+The `:auth_header_format` directive has a companion directive, `:auth_header_parse` which can be a proc or a regular expression.
+Any given regular expression will be evaluated against the string and any named capture pattern will be added to the parameters for the request.
+The regular expression must at least contain a pattern named `scheme` and pattern named `signature`.
+The default value is `/(?<scheme>\w+) (?<signature>\w+)/`

 ## Optional nonce

 An optional nonce can be passed in the request to increase security.
 The nonce is not limited to digits and can be any string.
 It's